Franz Götz (pilot): Wing commander of Jagdgeschwader 26

-Sometime in March 1945, Götz was assigned Focke Wulf Fw 190 D-13/R11 "Yellow 10" (Werknummer 836017—factory number).
+Sometime in March 1945, Götz was assigned Focke-Wulf Fw 190 D-13/R11 "Yellow 10" (Werknummer 836017—factory number).
 This aircraft was surrendered to the British at Flensburg, in Northern Germany.
 Shortly after the war the British became interested in the performance and evaluation of the advanced German Fw 190 D-13.
 While at Flensburg the British Disarmament Wing wanted to see how this fighter would perform against one of their best, a Hawker Tempest.
 Squadron Leader Evans approached Major Heinz Lange and asked him to fly a mock combat against one of their pilots.
 Lange accepted, even though he had only 10 flights in a D-9.
 The mock dogfight was conducted at an altitude of 10000 ft, with only enough fuel for the flight and no ammunition.
 In the end the machines were evenly matched.
 Lange assessed that the outcome of such a contest greatly depended on the skills of the individual pilot.
 At the time Lange was not aware that he was flying a D-13 but rather assumed a D-9.
 "Yellow 10" was further subjected to mock combat when on 25 June 1945 Oberleutnant Günther Josten was asked to fly a comparison flight against another Tempest.
 This very rare Fw 190 D-13/R11 is now on display at the Flying Heritage & Combat Armor Museum in Everett, Washington, which recently had its Junkers Jumo 213 engine made operable once more.
 However, it will not be flown again.

 Later life

 Following World War II, Götz reentered military service in the Bundeswehr and became an officer in the Bundesluftwaffe.
 On 26 October 1963, Oberstleutnant Götz was part of a German delegation headed by the Bishop of Essen, Cardinal Franz Hengsbach, who attended a private audience held by Pope Paul VI.
-He retired from the Bundeswehr with the rank of Oberst (colonel) and died on 4 May 1980 in Aschaffenburg.
+He retired from the Bundeswehr with the rank of Oberst (colonel) and died on 4 May 1980 in Aschaffenburg, Bavaria.